 Therefore, Slovakia tops cybersecurity conditions on both European and global GRWI ranks, not falling behind any other country.

 Room to grow

-Despite providing an excellent cybersecurity environment for remote workers, Slovakia has to work on its digital and physical infrastructure, ranked 39th.
+Despite providing an excellent cybersecurity environment for remote workers, Slovakia has to work on its digital and physical infrastructure, which is ranked 39th.
 Economic and social conditions are above average compared to all 66 countries, ranking 23rd.
-However, COVID handling was among the least effective, ranking 47th on the GRWI list.
+However, COVID-19 handling was among the least effective, ranking 47th on the GRWI list.